vmasule/tutorials/docker/build-private-docker-registry.md

 echo $HOSTNAME
 ~~~~

-#### Add the registry's public self-signed certificate to /etc/docker/certs.d.
+#### Add the registry's public self-signed certificate to `/etc/docker/certs.d`.
 The scp command is copying the file from the registry server to the workstation.
-The password is the normal cloud_user password provided by the lab.
+The password is the normal `cloud_user` password provided by the lab.

 ~~~~
 sudo mkdir -p /etc/docker/certs.d/ip-10-0-1-101:443 sudo scp cloud_user@ip-10-0-1-101:/home/cloud_user/registry/certs/domain.crt /etc/docker/certs.d/ip-10-0-1-101:443
 ~~~~

 #### Log in to the private registry from the workstation.
-The credentials should be username docker and password d0ck3rrU73z.
+The credentials should be username docker and password `d0ck3rrU73z`.

 ~~~~
 docker login ip-10-0-1-101:443